Biswas57/chiron/vm_deployment.md

 cd client
 npm install

-# Ensure the API call URL in pages/MainPage.js has relative route: "api/generate"
+# IMPORTANT: Ensure the API call URL in App.js have your VM's ip address with port 4242!
+nano src/App.js
-# Build frontend
+# Build frontend for deployment later
+# You will see some warnings, this is OK.
 npm run build

 # Change permission for backend dependency install script